codeigniter4/CodeIgniter4/contributing/pull_request.md

 ### Change Log

-The change-log, in the user guide root, needs to be kept up-to-date.
+The changelog, in the user guide root, needs to be kept up-to-date.
 Not all changes will need an entry in it, but new classes, major or BC changes to existing classes should.
 Once we have a stable release, bug fixes would appear in the changelog too.